Home > Pilgrim Museum

 Traces of Leiden

-In 1620, part of the community left Leiden for the New World.
+In 1620, part of the community left Leiden for North America.
 After several stops along the English coast, they finally set sail from Plymouth on the Mayflower, founding Plymouth Colony in America.

 Private tours